JetBrains-Research/gorshochek/DOCS.md

 Applying transformations is a randomized process.
 Therefore, each transformation has an attribute `p` which determines the probability of certain transformation to be applied.

-- `output path` -- path to dir where transformed code will be saved
+- `output path` -- relative path to dir where transformed code will be saved
 - `transformations` -- a fixed set of transformations
 - `n transformations` determines how many times transformations should be applied to each file.
 Since transformations is applied with some probability `p`, running the same transformations multiple